 Your Electrical Business Deserves a Website That's Wired Properly

-You wouldn't close up a panel without testing every circuit.
-So why is your website running without anyone checking what's behind the cover?
+You wouldn't sign off a consumer unit installation without testing every circuit.
+So why is your website running without anyone checking what's under the cover?

 You hold yourself to a standard.
 Your website should meet one too.

-Most Electrician Websites Are Like a Badly Wired Panel
+Most Electrician Websites Are Like a Badly Wired Board

 Take an honest look at most electrician websites and you'll see the same thing.
-A template somebody bought for fifty bucks, loaded with stock photos of a guy in a hard hat pointing at a breaker box he's never opened.
-The pages load slowly because the site's built on a framework that's doing more work than it needs to — like running a 20-amp circuit off 14-gauge wire.
-The code is bloated, the images are massive, and half the features running in the background are things the site doesn't even use.
+A template somebody bought for forty quid, stuffed with stock photos of a bloke in a hard hat pointing at a fuse box he's never opened.
+The pages load slowly because the site's built on a framework that's doing more work than it needs to — like running a ring main off a 6-amp breaker.
+The code is bloated, the images are massive, and half the features loaded in the background are things the site doesn't even use.

 It technically works.
-But so does a lot of bad wiring — right up until it doesn't.
+But so does a lot of dodgy wiring — right up until it doesn't.

-A properly built website is like a clean panel installation.
+A properly built website is like a properly wired installation.
 Every connection has a purpose.
 Nothing's overloaded.
 The structure is clean, logical, and efficient.

 When someone lands on your site, everything flows the way it should — fast load, clear information, easy to find your number.
 No unnecessary junk tripping things up.

-You live in a world of codes and inspections.
-NEC.
-State and local amendments.
-Permit requirements.
-You know what it means to meet code and pass inspection.
-You'd never sign off on a job that hasn't been properly tested.
+You live in a world of regulations.
+BS 7671.
+Part P. Building regs.
+You know what it means to meet a standard and have the paperwork to prove it.
+You'd never hand over an installation certificate for something that hasn't been properly tested.

 Google has its own set of standards for websites.
 Page speed, mobile responsiveness, accessibility, security, structured data — there's a whole checklist, and Google is actively measuring your site against it.
 When your site meets those standards, Google trusts it more.
 When it doesn't, you drop down the results.

-Think of it like a final inspection.
+Think of it like an EICR.
 Your website either passes or it doesn't.
-And right now, most electrician websites wouldn't pass.
-They'd get flagged with corrections and told to fix the violations before they're approved.
+And right now, most electrician websites would get a C3 at best — improvement recommended.
+Some of them are closer to a C1.

 Local SEO Is How You Get Found by the Right Customers

 Local SEO means your Google Business profile is properly set up and linked to your website.
-It means your site clearly states what services you offer and where you work — not just "serving the greater metro area" but specific cities, towns, and neighborhoods.
+It means your site clearly states what services you offer and where you work — not just "we cover the North West" but specific towns and areas.
 It means your name, address, and phone number are consistent everywhere you appear online.
 And it means your site is fast, mobile-friendly, and built in a way that Google can easily read and understand.

 Get it right and you're in that map pack at the top of the search results.
-That's the prime real estate.
+That's the prime spot.
 That's where the calls come from.

 See what a properly built website looks like